Medicare and Medicaid policies

 - Medicare Coverage and Payment of Virtual Services (video) — from the Centers for Medicare & Medicaid Services

-- COVID-19 Telehealth Coverage Policies — from the National Telehealth Policy Resource Center
+- COVID-19 Telehealth Coverage Policies — from the National Policy Center - Center for Connected Health Policy

 - List of Telehealth Services (covered for COVID-19) — from the Centers for Medicare & Medicaid Services